|Bret Haughwout||Purchasing Assistant||203 432 3945|

 Shipping and Receiving The stockroom maintains a receiving area for all incoming materials.
 Notice of the arrival of ordered materials will be posted on the Yale Chemistry Stockroom Receiving website.
 Receiving papers are to be signed and left in the designated box in the stockroom.
 You may make copies of the packing list, but all originals must remain here.
-If materials are received other than through the stockroom, you must notify Steve Luzietti in the stockroom.
+If materials are received other than through the stockroom, you must notify Bret Haughwout in the stockroom.
 Items to be returned to a vendor for replacement or repair are sent out through the stockroom.
 Our goal is to process all deliveries in a timely manner, and we ask that you allow us this time to process the deliveries as they arrive.

 Personal Deliveries University policy states that no personal packages should be delivered to a University address.
 The Chemistry Department realizes the hardship this may pose and extends the courtesy of allowing personal packages to be delivered to the stockroom.
 If you choose to have a personal package delivered to the stockroom, the following apply:

 Stockroom personnel will not be held liable for any personal package.

 Advance notification that a personal package will be delivered is appreciated, especially if you wish special handling of this package.
 All packages received in the stockroom are subject to be opened.
 If your personal item is too personal to be opened, it should not be sent here.
 Many boxes per day are received and not all boxes are obviously marked as being personal.